steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

   * Alternatives Considered
   * Cross-cutting Concerns

-Thereby, those points are optional and depend on the actual solution idea.
+Thereby, the template is not fixed and sections are optional depending on the actual solution idea.
-Also, solution ideas may require other aspects to be described - as already explained, DD are informal.
+Also, solution ideas may require other aspects to be described.
-In general, focus in DD should be the discussion of trade-offs of the solution ideas that were considered during decisions.
+In general, the DD should focus on the discussion of trade-offs of the solution ideas that were considered during decisions.

 "Design docs should be sufficiently detailed but short enough to actually be read by busy people." {% cite Ubl2020 %}
 Recommendations reach from 1 up to 20 pages depending on the problem and solution idea.
-As writing DD is overhead, the decision whether to write a DD comes down to the core trade-off of deciding whether a review is beneficial.
+As writing a DD is overhead, the decision whether to write a DD comes down to the core trade-off of deciding whether a review is beneficial.
-If there are benefits in organizational consensus around a design, a documentation or in having a review from other parties, the extra work of a design doc is worth the effort.
+If there are benefits in an organizational consensus around a design, a documentation or in having a review from other parties, the extra work of a design doc is worth the effort.

 An example, of a DD is available at {% cite Ubl2015 %}.

-See also: {% cite Mozilla2020 %}

-### Parties

-The DD should be written by the team actually working on the solution idea.
-The DD should be created during the work on finding the solution idea, before the implementation really starts.

-Ubl and Orosz suggest that the DD should be shared with the entire company - or at least with a huge amount of interested people - as soon as the solution idea stabilizes.
-The interested people should review and discuss the DD and the solution idea to improve it in an company-open and lightweight process.

-### Process

-Ubl and Orosz suggest roughly the following process (see: {% cite Ubl2020 %} and {% cite Orosz2021 %}):
-  1. The team start with the business problem and brainstorm solution ideas.
-During that phase, the DD shoud be started and iterated rapidly within the team itself until the solution idea/DD stabilizes.
-  1. The stable DD should be shared with the company or, at least, with a wider audience of interested people who review the DD and the solution idea in, maybe, multiple rounds of feedback.
-  1. "When things have progressed sufficiently to have confidence that further reviews are unlikely to require major changes to the design, it is time to begin implementation." {% cite Ubl2020 %}

-### Artifacts

-Just the DD and conversations/feedback.
-Thereby, the DD should be openly accessible - for example, at a common location in a wiki.

 ### Conclusion